LethalCompanyCommunity/ModdingWiki/docs/advanced-modding/custom-configs.md

 ---
 prev: false
-next: false
+next: true
-description: An intermediate overview of how to impliment custom configs for your Lethal Company mods.
+description: An intermediate overview of how to implement custom configs for your Lethal Company mods.
 ---

 # Custom Configs